Otis Society

 About Historic New England

-Historic New England, founded as the Society for the Preservation of New England Antiquities in 1910, is the largest and most comprehensive independent preservation organization in the United States, and welcomes the public to thirty-eight exceptional museums and landscapes, including several coastal farms.
+Historic New England, founded as the Society for the Preservation of New England Antiquities in 1910, is the oldest, largest and most comprehensive independent preservation organization in the United States, and welcomes the public to thirty-eight exceptional museums and landscapes, including several coastal farms.
 The organization operates a major collections and archives center in Haverhill, Massachusetts, and has the world’s largest collection of New England artifacts, comprising more than 125,000 decorative arts and objects, and 1.5 million archival documents including photographs, architectural drawings, manuscripts, and ephemera.
 Engaging education programs for youth, adults, and preservation professionals, and award-winning exhibitions and publications are offered in person and virtually.
-The Historic New England Preservation Easement program is a national leader and protects 125 privately owned historic properties throughout the region.
+The Historic New England Preservation Easement program is a national leader and protects more than 128 privately owned historic properties throughout the region.